Quin-Ng/Airline-Industry-Dataset/README.md

-# Airline-Industry-Dataset
+# Analysis of Airline Industry dataset
-multilinear regression, clustering analysis, and ANN model to forecast revenue and customer satisfaction with SPSS
+Implemented multilinear regression, clustering analysis, and ANN model to forecast revenue and customer satisfaction with SPSS